sagemathinc/cocalc-doc/source/account-dropdown.rst

      ..

-If you select "Configuration", you'll be taken to the new screen for account configuration.
+If you select "Configuration", you'll be taken to the screen for account configuration.

 .. figure:: img/new-config-page.png
      :align: center